KeremAR/DevOps-Cheat/CI-CD/cicd-gitlab_task.md

       echo "Loading Docker image from artifact..."
       docker load -i image.tar
       echo "Pushing Docker image..."
+      # Push the specific version tag
       docker push "$IMAGE_NAME"
+      # Also push the 'latest' tag to be used as cache for the next run
+      docker push "$CI_REGISTRY_IMAGE:latest"
       echo "Image pushed to GitLab Container Registry."
   rules:
     - if: '$CI_COMMIT_BRANCH == "main"'